Towards Understanding Sparse Filtering: A Theoretical Perspective: Empirical Validation

 \subsection{Properties of Sparse Filtering}

 First, we run simulations on elaborately designed toy data sets in order to validate our basic understanding of sparse filtering.
-These simulations aim at verifying: (i) the property of homo-representation of collinear points (see Section \ref{sub:Homo-representation-of-Collinear}); (ii) the property of homo-representation of points with the same moduli (see Section \ref{sub:Homo-representation-of-Points}); (iii) the usefulness of representation filters (see Section \ref{sub:Representation-Cones}); and, (iv) the dynamics of pursuit of bases (see Section \ref{sub:Representation-Cones}).
+These simulations aim at verifying: (i) the property of homo-representation of collinear points (see Section \ref{sec:homorepresentation-collinear}); (ii) the usefulness of representation filters (see Section \ref{sec:repr-filters}); and, (iii) the dynamics of pursuit of bases (see Section \ref{sec:basis-pursuit}).

 We generate a random set of data $\mathsf{X}$ of three samples ($N=3$) in two-dimensional space ($O=2$).
 Each point is generated using spherical coordinates: the radial distance $\rho$ is sampled from a uniform distribution $Unif\left(-5,5\right)$; the angular coordinate $\theta$ is set to $\frac{\pi}{3}$ for the first two points and sampled from a uniform distribution $Unif\left(0,\pi\right)$ for the third point.
 A sparse filtering module is trained on this data set in order to learn a new representation of the data in two dimensions ($L=2$).
 After training, we create a dense mesh of points $\mathbf{X'}$ in the original representation space $\mathbb{R}^{O}$; we project each point $\mathbf{X'}$ to its representation $\mathbf{Z'}$ in the learned representation space $\mathbb{R}^{L}$, and we compute the distance from each basis $\mathbf{e}_j$ in $\mathbb{R}^{L}$.
 The plot of each representation cone is then shown as a two-dimensional contour plot in the original space $\mathbb{R}^{O}$.